-Edward James Rowan was born on 7 September 1921 at Adelaide, SA.
-He enlisted in the RAAF at Adelaide on 29 April 1940, service number 407009, with his next-of-kin listed as (mother) Emily Rowan, 79 South Road, Ashford, S.A.
+Edward James Rowan was born on 7 September 1921 at Adelaide, S.A.
+He enlisted in the RAAF at Adelaide on 29 April 1940, service number 407009.
+His next-of-kin listed as (mother) Emily Rowan, 79 South Road, Ashford, S.A.
 Prior to enlisting he was a salesman with Julius Cohen & Co.

-Little is known of Rowan’s personal life but about this time a notice appeared in the Adelaide paper “The Mail” of Saturday 8 February 1941, under the heading ‘Engagements’: ‘Rowan – Christie.
-The engagement is announced of Peggy, oldest daughter of Mr and Mrs D. S. Christie, Forest Gardens, to Pilot Officer Edward James Rowan, RAAF, only son of Mr and Mrs T. D. Rowan, 261 South Rd, Ashford’.
+Little is known of Rowan’s personal life but about this time a notice appeared in the Adelaide paper “The Mail” on Saturday 8 February 1941, under the heading ‘Engagements’: “Rowan—Christie.
+The engagement is announced of Peggy, oldest daughter of Mr and Mrs D. S. Christie, Forest Gardens, to Pilot officer Edward James Rowan, only son of Mr and Mrs T. D. Rowan, 261 South Rd, Ashford.”

 ‘On the 19th an anti-submarine patrol was maintained by the squadron’s aircraft.
 Unfortunately, there were to be casualties among the aircraft that day and the next.
-Midshipman Smyth recorded the fate of Australia’s aircraft – “Shortly before noon, and after circling until we were ready to pick him up, the Walrus came down to land on the ‘slick.
-Owing to some as yet unknown cause, he came in too close to the ship, and crashed head-on into the ship’s port quarter just above the water line, breaking up and bursting into flames immediately.
-The second whaler as crash boat was immediately lowered, and the first whaler was also sent away as a lifeboat.
+Midshipman Smyth recorded the fate of Australia’s aircraft – “Shortly before noon, and after circling until we were ready to pick him up, the Walrus came down on the ‘slick’.
+Owing to some as yet unknown cause, he came in too close to the ship and crashed head-on into the ship’s port quarter just above the water line, breaking up and bursting into flames immediately.
+The second whaler as crash boat was immediately lowered, and the first whaler was sent away as a life boat.

 While the boats were away an air alarm was received and the ship went into ‘Repel Aircraft’ stations.
-Both whalers were hoisted at 1220, the two survivors having been transferred from the Chicago’s boat.
-Fortunately, no enemy aircraft were sighted”
+Both whalers were hoisted at 1220, the two survivors having been transferred from Chicago’s boat.
+Fortunately, no enemy aircraft were sighted.”

 Later, an investigation by Rear Admiral Crutchley, Commander of the ANZAC Squadron of ships (which HMAS Australia was part of) concerning the loss of Walrus aircraft L2327 and its pilot on 19 February 1942, indicates that the pilot was rendered unconscious when the aircraft struck the water due to the waist safety belt allowing his head to strike the instrument panel and so prevent his escape before the aircraft sank.
 In 1942 this led to the introduction of RAAF Type 1 Safety Harness in the Walrus aircraft.

-In the ‘Adelaide Advertiser,’ on Monday 2 March 1942, the following notice in the ‘Died on Active Service’ column appeared: “Rowan – On February 19, result of aircraft accident at sea, Flying Officer Edward James Rowan, the beloved fiancé of Peggy Christie.
+In the ‘Adelaide Advertiser’ on Monday 2 March 1942, the following notice appeared in the ‘Died in Active Service’ column: “Rowan – On February 19, result of aircraft accident at sea, Flying Officer Edward James Rowan, beloved fiancé of Peggy Christie.
 His duty nobly done.”

 Sydney Memorial NSW, Australia